conveyal/connection-plotter/README.md

-# pulsar: examine pulsing patterns in transit systems
+# connection-plotter: examine pulsing patterns in transit systems

 Pulsar is a tool to look at [pulsing](http://www.humantransit.org/2010/12/basics-finding-your-pulse.html) in transit systems by looking at connection time distributions.
 It uses [OpenTripPlanner](http://opentripplanner.org) to perform